ropitz/dataarc-demo/docs/dataarc-tool-help.rst

 Archaeologists, geologists, climatologists, and literary historians all think about time differently.
 Predefined time periods are focused on discrete events (e.g. the Indonesian volcano eruption in 1257), rapid events (e.g. the Black Death in Norway from 1347-1350), or larger periods of time (e.g. the Early Medieval Period from 1050-1250) that are commonly referenced in the different disciplines represented in dataARC.

-1. To see a list of the available predefined time periods,  select the dropdown list under *Time Period*.
+1. To see a list of the available predefined time periods, select the drop down list under *Time Period*.

 2. Choose a predefined time period.